For additional information, read the Nomination Form PDF

-Newtown originated in the late colonial period as a crossroads settlement on the Great Post Road that ran from Williamsburg to Philadelphia.
+Newtown originated in the late colonial period as a King & Queen County crossroads settlement on the Great Post Road that ran from Williamsburg to Philadelphia.
 Supporting a long succession of private schools, Newtown prospered in the antebellum period as the county’s largest post village.
-During the Civil War it was the scene of troop maneuvers by both sides during the Civil War.
+During the Civil War it was the scene of troop maneuvers by both sides.
 Newtown’s former prosperity is reflected in its collection of a half-dozen, Federal-period frame houses, all substantial two-story structures on high brick basements.
 One of the houses served as the Newtown Female Institute from 1854 to the Civil War.
-At the crossroads is the Lee Boulware house which later became the home of Dr. Thomas Bates who cared for Confederate sick and wounded.
-Although now devoid of commercial activity, Newtown preserves its quiet, 19th-century flavor.
+At the crossroads is the Lee-Boulware House, which later became the home of Dr. Thomas Bates, who cared for Confederate sick and wounded.
+Although now devoid of commercial activity, the Newtown Historic District preserves its quiet, 19th-century flavor.

 Abbreviations: